wenzelm/slidr-sloppr/README.md

     125bp	8	20	33	45	58	70	83	95
     150bp	10	25	40	55	70	85	100	115

+`--agc`
+Cluster read tails using abundance-based greedy clustering (AGC) instead of the default distance-based greedy clustering (DGC) ([what's that?](https://link.springer.com/article/10.1186/s40168-015-0081-x)).
+Use this option if DGC yields poor coverage in the final SLs.
+See also the [parameter guidelines](#agc) for more information.

+<a name="rnafilter"></a>
+#### SL RNA filtering

 `-e <num>`
 BLASTN E-value (default: 1).
 This parameter controls the stringency of the alignment of the read tail cluster centroids against the reference assembly.
 The default value of 1 is appropriate for centroid lengths as low as 10 bp and should rarely require modifying.
 Decreasing the value will substantially reduce the numbers of reads passing filteres.
 Increasing the value will allow shorter centroids to be retained, which we found necessary when analysing the short 16bp SL in *Ciona intestinalis*.
 Note that increasing this value will substantially increase the numbers of sequence alignments to process.

-<a name="rnafilter"></a>
-#### SL RNA filtering

 `-D <chr>`
 Splice donor site pattern in regex notation (default: GT).
 Alternative nucleotides can be coded with character classes, for example, `-D 'G[TC]'` matches GT or GC, and `-D 'A[AG][TC]'` matches AAT, AAC, AGT or AGC.
 To switch off, specify empty character string (`-D ''`).